DirectorSally M. Benson

 A groundwater hydrologist and reservoir engineer, Professor Benson is widely regarded as a leading authority on carbon capture and storage, and emerging energy technologies.
 In 2012, she served as a convening lead author of the Global Energy Assessment (GEA), a multinational project coordinated by the International Institute for Applied Systems Analysis.
 The GEA was the first fully integrated assessment analysis of the energy challenges, opportunities and strategies for developing, industrialized and emerging economies.
 The final GEA report presents a new global energy policy agenda, one that transforms the way society thinks about, uses and delivers energy.

 Professor Benson's research interests include technologies for a low-carbon future and net energy analysis, a scientific method that weighs the energetic cost of energy production against the energy produced with the goal of quantifying the overall energy efficiency of the production process.
 She and her GCEP colleagues conducted a groundbreaking series of net energy analyses calculating the energetic costs of wind turbines, solar photovoltaics and grid-scale renewable energy storage.
 Professor Benson also leads a research laboratory at Stanford that studies fundamental aspects of geologic carbon dioxide (CO2 ) sequestration in saline aquifers.
 In 2005, she served as a coordinating lead author of a special report on CO2 capture and storage published by the Intergovernmental Panel on Climate Change (IPCC).
-In 2007, she was one of thousands of IPCC scientists to receive the Nobel Peace Prize "for their efforts to build up and disseminate greater knowledge about man-made climate change, and to lay the foundations for the measures that are needed to counteract such change."
+Professor Benson contributed to the reports of the IPCC, which was awarded the Nobel Peace Prize in 2007.

 The author of more than 160 journal papers and book chapters, Professor Benson is the co-founding editor of the journal, MRS Energy and Sustainability.
 Since 2006, she has delivered more than 200 invited talks on topics ranging from energy policy to carbon sequestration.
 She has also testified at U.S. Congressional hearings on climate change technology and CO2 sequestration.
 Her honors include the 2012 Greenman Award from the IEA Greenhouse Gas Program, the ARCS 2009 American Pacesetter Award and the 2009 Michel T. Halbouty Distinguished Lecture Award from the Geological Society of America.